Many people don’t know what emotional intelligence is. Therefore a question of what has emotional intelligence got to do with business may arise.

 Back to Sam in what looks like a difficult situation with no one asking why he has been down in mind and heart.
 However, John showed up as always to greet his friend.
 Now the usual greeting was a hard slap at the back of the host’s head.
 Now you can imagine what will erupt after that action.
 Join me in projecting forward; do you think there was going to be a war between these two considering the situation at hand?

 As expected Sam blotted out in anger towards the attitude of his friend.
 On the other hand, John was amazed at the reaction that he also busted out in anger in response to the words said by Sam.

 Now, this may not seem like the most perfect illustration explain but it is most common in workplaces.
 So should Sam have reacted the way he did?
 Was he wronged?
 Should John have hit his friend?
 Should he have in addition reacted the way he did after his friend’s show of displeasure in relation to his action?

 These are the question that arises when we talk about emotional intelligence.

-Further definition of emotional intelligence by Peter Salovey and John Mayer describes emotional intelligence as “the ability to monitor one’s own and other people’s emotions, to discriminate between different emotions and label them appropriately and to use emotional information to guide thinking and behavior.
+John Mayer and Peter Salovey further define emotional intelligence as the “ability to monitor one’s emotions and others’ emotions, distinguish between different emotions and label them appropriately, and use emotion information to guide thinking.